 Modesto Tree Accident Lawyer

 Whether you were injured on private or public land, our firm can help you receive monetary compensation for your injuries and damages.
-Be aware that if your injury occurred on public or government property, the time period in which you must act to preserve your rights is extremely short.
-Because there are so many twists involved in tree accident lawsuits, it is crucial that you seek legal counsel soon after any tree-related injuries suffered by you or someone you love.Modesto Trees Can Bring Danger Along with Majestic Beauty
+Be aware that if your injury occurred on public or government property, the period you must act to preserve your rights is extremely short.
+Because there are so many twists involved in tree accident lawsuits, you must seek legal counsel soon after any tree-related injuries are suffered by you or someone you love.Modesto Trees Can Bring Danger Along with Majestic Beauty

 Modesto trees, not unlike trees in other hot, dry areas of the country, can fall or drop branches with no warning - especially during the arid summers in our region.
 These spontaneous limb drops can cause property damage, injuries, and sometimes tragic deaths.

 Modesto is home to an extensive urban forest.
 The area is also prone to drought.
 Even when it is not a drought year, the summers are long, hot, and dry.
-This type of climate presents a heightened risk of falling trees, since dry conditions, coupled with summer winds, make trees prone to breakage.
+This type of climate presents a heightened risk of falling trees since dry conditions and summer winds make trees prone to breakage.

-Unfortunately, many of the tree accident cases that our office has managed have involved catastrophic and disabling injuries.
+Unfortunately, many of our office's tree accident cases have involved catastrophic and disabling injuries.
 This is not surprising considering the great weight of trees and their branches, the speed at which they can fall, and the force of impact.
 Human bodies are not built to withstand such forces.
-Some common injuries caused by tree falling accidents are:
+Some common injuries caused by tree-falling accidents are: